HanyMoh/Library-System/README.md

-# README
+# Library System

-This README would normally document whatever steps are necessary to get the application up and running.
+This LMS would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+*  We need to develop a Library Management System (LMS).
+System have two types of users, librarians and customers.
+Librarians have access to the system to add/check/remove books from the library.
+Librarians register customer details including address, phone, name, etc. after that customer can borrow a limited amount of books based on his subscription level(Premium, Basic,etc.).

+* Each book have borrow duration depending on book type, and user subscription level.

+* If a user didn't return borrowed books on time, he will receive a fine and can't borrow any other books & pay the fines.

+* Library have multiple copies of each book.

+* User can ask about certain of each book.

+* User can see details about book (topic, auther, publisher, title, details, release, year, etc.)

+* If user can like a book, we need to return total number of likes for each book, how to optimize this?

 * ...